 At First Business Bank, all our managers hold regular 1:1 meetings with their employees so they can discuss their performance goals, development opportunities, and their career goals.
 We also developed a Personal Employee Experience Resource (PEER) mentoring program to help new employees learn more about the company and its culture and to develop work relationships.

-Recently Josh Harlander, who started out his career in credit at First Business Bank, about his career path so far — from Credit Analyst to Portfolio Manager – Commercial Real Estate Banking.
+Josh Harlander, who began his career in credit at First Business Bank, shared insights about his career path — from Credit Analyst to Portfolio Manager II - Commercial Real Estate Banking.

 Although he came to First Business Bank from outside banking, he earned a bachelor's degree in Finance from University of Wisconsin - La Crosse and quickly adapted to the Credit Analyst role, which provides a robust foundation for other career opportunities.